langit/pymprog/README.rst

 3. feature requests
 4. code contribution

 I hope you will find it useful.
-Thank you!